-Zingku started out as Bloobird Studio Inc., and received $1 million in funding in June of 2006 from Flagship Ventures.
+Zingku started as Bloobird Studio Inc. and received $1 million in funding in June of 2006 from Flagship Ventures.
 They changed their name to Zingku officially on December 9, 2006.

-The leader of Bloobird was Martin Fahey, who was chief executive of Webhire Inc. Martin Fahey was in charge of spreadsheet marketing at Lotus Development Corp. prior to Webhire.
+The leader of Bloobird was Martin Fahey, who was chief executive of Webhire Inc. Martin Fahey was in charge of spreadsheet marketing at Lotus Development Corp. before Webhire.

 The founding team also includes two other former IBM/Lotus employees: Sami Shalabi, who led the development of collaborative applications at IBM; and Maurice Shore, who developed techniques for storing and displaying graphics at IBM.

-It’s difficult to tell if the following was written for Zingku and is part of what is being transferred over to Google, and they aren’t publicly available, but here are some of the latest patent applications from Sami Shalabi that he has listed on his website:
+It’s difficult to tell if the following was written for Zingku and is part of what is being transferred over to Google.
+They aren’t publicly available, but here are some of the latest patent applications from Sami Shalabi that he has listed on his website: